 Ahmad is a lecturer in International Business at Lancashire School of Business and Enterprise.
-He is writing his PhD in Corporate Social Responsibility, where he focused on examining the public-private partnerships in countering terrorism and enhancing the overall national security.
-Prior to joining the University, Ahmad worked as an associate lecturer in Manchester Metropolitan University, where he taught a variety of international business-related modules on undergraduate and postgraduate levels.
+He completed his PhD in International Business, where he focused on examining the influences of stakeholders on multinationals’ likelihood to implement counter-terrorism and security enhancement strategies.
+Prior to joining the University, Ahmad worked as an associate lecturer at Manchester Metropolitan University, where he taught a variety of international business-related modules on undergraduate and postgraduate levels.

 Ahmad is a member of the Academy of International Business (AIB).

 In terms of research, Ahmad’s interests lie in the areas of corporate social responsibility, international business strategy, political stability and entry modes, private sector intervention in conflict resolution, private sector counter-terrorism collaborative strategies, and stakeholder theory.

 Abu-Arja, A. (2017) The role of Jordanian multinationals in countering terrorism and enhancing security; a stakeholder approach.
 The 44th Annual Academy of International Business- United Kingdom and Ireland Chapter- Conference, Reading, the United Kingdom.